Everyday we receive plenty of questions about our technology. Here we tried to answer the most frequent ones.

 What is the maintenance schedule for TWEST?

-We have designed the key components for 30 year life.
-However, as with any power plant equipment regular inspections are needed and we recommend to have visual and borescope inspection yearly and a major inspection every 6 years or 2,000 cycles.
+We have designed the key components for 30-year life.
+However, as with any power plant equipment regular inspections are needed and we recommend having visual and borescope inspection yearly and a major inspection every 6 years or 2,000 cycles.